alltimeJoe216/ios-build-sprint-project-proposal/README.md

         4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md)
     3. Prioritize (5 minutes)
         1. What features does your #1 customer need most?
+        The ability to track multiple showtimes.
-        2. Choose 3-5 features that make the core app experience
+        2. Choose 3-5 features that make the core app experience Customizable User page.
+Discover New/Top rated shows.
+Set reminders/alerts for upcoming showtimes.
+Sync to google calander.
         3. Add these features to your `## Top Features` section
     4. Sketch (15 minutes)
         1. Draw a rectangle in the center of a paper